 The Global Talent visa is one of the most prestigious UK immigration routes for highly skilled individuals: researchers, academics, digital tech experts, artists, and leaders in science and culture.
-It allows holders to live and work in the UK without needing a job offer, provided they secure an endorsement from a recognised body.
+It allows holders to live and work in the UK without needing a job offer, provided they secure an endorsement from a reputable body.
 This makes it a powerful route for top talent to base themselves in the UK.
-Below, you’ll find a detailed breakdown of requirements, costs, application process, and practical considerations for both UK-based and international applicants.
+Below, you’ll find a detailed breakdown of requirements, costs, the application process, and practical considerations for both UK-based and international applicants.

-What Is the Global Talent Visa?
+What Is a Global Talent Visa?

 The Global Talent visa replaces earlier “Tier 1 Exceptional Talent/Promising Talent” visas.
-It is intended for individuals who are leaders — or potential leaders — in their fields.
+It is intended for individuals who are leaders—or potential leaders—in their fields.
 Endorsement is required unless you have won an “eligible prestigious prize.”
 Once endorsed, you can apply for a visa that gives you flexible permission: you can work for any employer, be self-employed, change jobs, or start a business.

 Who Qualifies: Requirements & Eligibility